 - Community amateur sports clubs buildings – only if the next use will be mostly as a sports club.

 - New build empty commercial properties (see below).

 How to apply

-Please contact us if any of the following applies to you in order to benefit from the empty property exemption.
+If any of the above applies and you are not receiving the empty property relief please contact us if any of the following applies to you in order to benefit from the empty property exemption

 Partly occupied property relief